-Anselm McDonnell is a composer of Irish & Welsh heritage, currently based in Belfast.
-He has composed over fifty works for orchestra, chamber groups, choirs, soloists and electronics.
-His music has been performed in Finland, Canada, the Czech Republic, Japan, Russia, France, North America and various locations around the UK and Ireland.
+Anselm McDonnell is a composer of Irish/Welsh heritage based in Belfast, who has composed over fifty pieces for orchestra, chamber groups, choirs, soloists and electronics.
+His music has been performed in Canada, Finland, Czech Republic, Japan, Russia, France, North America and various locations around the UK and Ireland.
 A diverse range of interests have led to the creation of work in collaboration with lighting designers, theologians, poets, filmmakers (including 360 VR, ambisonic recording and spatialized sound), improvising musicians, and actors.

-Anselm has worked with ensembles such as the Chamber Choir Ireland, CRASH Ensemble, BBC Singers, BBC National Orchestra of Wales, Ulster Orchestra, Avanti!
-Chamber Orchestra, St. Salvator’s Chapel Choir, Hard Rain Soloist Ensemble, C4 Choir, The Assembly Project, Ficino Ensemble, Cappella Caeciliana, Cantiunculae Chamber Choir, Rosetta Contemporary Music Ensemble (Japan) and Gallery of Actual Music Ensemble (Russia).
-He has also worked collaboratively with individual performers: guitarist Chris Roberts, Andrew Budden from Psappha and Laura Sinnerton from the BBC NOW, and pianist Isabelle O’Connoll.
-Competitively, Anselm was privileged to be a finalist in the Peter Rosser Composition Award run by the HRSE (twice, in 2015 and 2018) and the 14th Sun River Prize in Chengdu, China.
+McDonnell has worked with ensembles such as the Chamber Choir Ireland, CRASH Ensemble, BBC Singers, BBC National Orchestra of Wales, Ulster Orchestra, Avanti!
+Chamber Orchestra, Ligeti Quartet, St. Salvator’s Chapel Choir, Hard Rain Soloist Ensemble, The Assembly Project, C4 Composers/Conductors Choir, Ottawa Guitar Orchestra Society, Rosetta Contemporary Music Ensemble, and the Gallery of Actual Music Ensemble.
+He has also worked collaboratively with individual performers: guitarist Chris Roberts, Mitsuo Nagata, horn player Andrew Budden from Psappha, violist Laura Sinnerton from the BBC NOW, and pianist Isabelle O’Connoll.
+Competitively, Anselm was a finalist in the Peter Rosser Composition Award (twice, in 2015 and 2018) and the 14th Sun River Prize in Chengdu, China.
 He received 1st prize in the Feis Ceoil Choral Composition Competition 2017 and the Chamber Ensemble Competition 2018.
 In July 2018 a collection of his choral works was awarded first prize in the 3rd International Kastalsky Choral Writing Competition.
-In December 2018 his string quartet Enturfment was a finalist in the 14th Sun River Prize Composition Competition held in Chengdu, China.
-His first recorded choral piece, ‘Hinneni’ was commercially released by the St. Salvator’s Chapel Choir on a CD celebrating the music of Sir James MacMillan, Annunciations, and his solo guitar work Hiraeth am nefoedd is on Chris Robert’s Adra release from Tŷ Cerdd.
+His large chamber work Engines of Babel, commissioned by the CRASH Ensemble, received honourable mention in the Thailand Arts and Music Symposium, Bangkok, Thailand.
+His first recorded choral piece, Hinneni, was commercially released by the St. Salvator’s Chapel Choir on a CD celebrating the music of Sir James MacMillan, Annunciations, and his solo guitar work Hiraeth am nefoedd is on Chris Robert’s Adra release from Tŷ Cerdd.
 McDonnell has also contributed a chapter in a book documenting the choral project, Annunciations: Sacred Music for the 21st Century, which includes chapters from MacMillan and Paul Mealor, published in May 2019 by Cambridge Open Book Publishers.